The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 If you fled Afghanistan and want to move to the United States:

-If you had a Special Immigrant Visa or other case at the U.S. Embassy Kabul and are outside of Afghanistan but not in the U.S., contact your nearest U.S. embassy.
-Let them know your situation, and ask for help to transfer your case.
-A list of all U.S. Embassies and email addresses for them is here.
+If you had a Special Immigrant Visa or other case at the U.S. Embassy Kabul and are now outside of Afghanistan but not in the United States, read IRAP’s guide “Can I transfer my SIV application?” here.

 Even if you do not have a pending case, you may be eligible to apply for an immigration pathway to the United States.
 This website has many resources about U.S. immigration pathways: